phpdevcommunity/essential-framework/framework-doc/packages.md

 ## Example Package

-Here's an example of an Essential package class (`MyCustomPackage`) that implements the `PackageInterface`.
+Here's an example of an PhpDevCommunity Michel package class (`MyCustomPackage`) that implements the `PackageInterface`.
 This package provides some default definitions, parameters, and commands.
 Note that this is just an example; you should create your own package based on your project's requirements.

 ```php
 final class MyCustomPackage implements PackageInterface